FutureMarkRwanda/BA_Notes/Networking/VLAN_Configuration_Notes.md

 - PC1 (VLAN 10): IP 192.168.10.10/24, Gateway 192.168.10.1
 - PC2 (VLAN 20): IP 192.168.20.10/24, Gateway 192.168.20.1

-Scenario: A school configures VLAN 10 for student devices and VLAN 20 for teacher devices, with a trunk to a router for inter-VLAN routing, ensuring isolated broadcast domains.
+A school configures VLAN 10 for student devices and VLAN 20 for teacher devices, with a trunk to a router for inter-VLAN routing, ensuring isolated broadcast domains.

 ---